The Top 10 Most Haunted Places in Colorado

 2. Georgetown

-It may be a historic national landmark, but Georgetown is well-known to be haunted by the many spirits who once traveled its streets.
+It may be a historic national landmark, but Georgetown is known to be haunted by many spirits who once traveled its streets.

 These beings make their presence known so often that ghost tours are held every year.
-Those who love the paranormal can join the many other lovers of the otherworldly to try and see a ghost or two.
+Those who love haunted Colorado can join the many other lovers of the otherworldly to try and see a ghost or two.

 Thought to be mostly those from the 1800s, these spirits seem to be forever trapped on the streets of Georgetown.
 They don’t appear to be malevolent, and only appear for a moment or two before disappearing into thin air.